charithmadhuranga/oasis-hive/README.md

 ```
 Remove the leading hashtag if there is one.
 If you do not see this line, add the command to `/etc/rc.local` before the `exit 0` command.

-Two configuration files, `grow_params.json` and `feature_toggles.json`, can be edited directly from the command line using a text editor like `nano`.
+Two configuration files, `hive_params.json` and `feature_toggles.json`, can be edited directly from the command line using a text editor like `nano`.
 More details can be found under [Configuration](#configuration).

 ## Configuration

-oasis-grow contains two important configuration files, both located in the repository's root directory.
+oasis-hive contains two important configuration files, both located in the repository's root directory.

 `feature_toggles.json` toggles certain features on and off:
 | Field | Value | Function |